 • Understand their own 'ADHD profile'

-• Understand other mental health or neurological symptoms they experience and how those symptoms interact with ADHD
+• Understand other mental health or neurological symptoms they experience and how those symptoms might interact with ADHD

 • Manage the impacts of ADHD and any co-occurring conditions in various life areas